However, we’ve put together some easy and classic rock ukulele songs to play on the ukulele here.

 Chords for This Song: C, Em, Em7, Em6

-“Eleanor Rigby” kept on the Beatles’ transition from a predominantly rock and roll- and pop-based performance to a more experimental, which was studio-based band.
+“Eleanor Rigby” marked the Beatles’ transition from a predominantly rock and roll- and pop-based performance to a more experimental, which was studio-based band.

 This song describes the unfortunate tale of early death and characterizes a separate instrument – in this case, the violin instead of the sitar.